darccio/zas/README.md

     <embed src="navigation.md" type="text/markdown" />

 Maybe you are asking to yourself: "Where is mzgmarkdown?".
 Nowhere!
-It is an special case, where Zingy calls an exported method Markdown.
+It is a special case, where Zingy calls an exported method Markdown.
 Anyway, I wanted to allow to anyone to override internal Markdown processing if they wish.

 If you develop a new plugin, please contact me and I will list it here :) Please, keep in mind: make it [idempotent](http://en.wikipedia.org/wiki/Idempotence).